kmuncie/warwick-clip-notes/README.md

 * 876, 877, 878, 879, 880
   * Story of Sibia boat told by missionary that served on it
 * 891
   * Br.
-Knorr Gilead Graduation Talk
+Franz concluding remarks to Gilead class
 * 906
   * Br.
 Knorr releasing the New World Translation
 * 951